100+ Al-Anon/Alateen Meetings Each Week in King County

 Our meetings provide comfort to those suffering from the effects of alcoholism in a friend or family member.
 Alcoholism is a complex problem, with many related issues.
 At every Al-Anon meeting, you can hear people explain how Al‑Anon worked for them.
 Al-Anon can help you learn how to cope with the challenges of someone else’s drinking.

-There are meetings for Spanish speakers, the Deaf, women, men, LBGTQ+, and members needing childcare.
+There are meetings for Spanish speakers, women, men, LBGTQ+, and members needing childcare.
 Alateen meetings are for teens dealing with the effects of alcoholism.
 No two meetings are alike so you are encouraged to try different meetings to find the one that is just right for you.

 How can I help my problem drinker quit drinking?